 You have a problem.
 You call the phone number listed on the company’s website.
-You wait on hold for what seems much longer than the ten minutes they said you would be holding.
+Then, wait on hold for what seems much longer than the ten minutes they said you would be holding.
 You finally get to a customer service rep. You tell your story and the customer service rep responds, “I’m sorry, that’s not my department.”
 Then you’re transferred to someone else and the “game” of holding and telling your story starts all over again.

 This has happened to many, if not all of us.
 I have good news!
 Since customer service has become a center of attention for most companies (even though some still don’t get it right), “That’s not my department” is being heard less and less.
 That said, there are still plenty of other phrases and words we, as customers, hate to hear.
 Here’s ten more: